 What made you interested in joining the Warwick team?
 Warwick has built up an incredible brand and has always produced very good wines.
 But the new team and direction of the brand - especially with the acquisition of Uitkyk Wine Estate - gives Warwick the potential to be a true world-leading brand and lighthouse for South Africa.
 I feel extremely proud and excited to be a part of this!

 Christiana von Arnim

-Our fearless leader and CEO, Christiane, is our current First Lady and our very own wine enigma.
+Our fearless leader and CEO, Christiana, is our current First Lady and our very own wine enigma.
 Up front, she’s the business end of the Warwick team, but give her a few minutes and her sense of adventure emerges.
 She grew up amidst the vines of both Pfalz in Germany (classic Riesling), and Alsace in France (hipster Riesling), but she’d drink Alsace any day of the week.
-She refuses to choose between Meryl Streep and Emma Thompson, because ‘the classics transcend petty comparison’, and, as a seasoned drone pilot, her dream flight would be straight over the Kalahari’s Soussousvlei.
+She refuses to choose between Meryl Streep and Emma Thompson, because ‘the classics transcend petty comparison’, and, as a seasoned drone pilot, her dream flight would be straight over the Namib Desert's Sossusvlei.

 What is the most important advice you can give someone about wine?
 Don’t wait for a special occasion to open a bottle of wine.
 Opening the bottle will create the special occasion.

 Just what is it about wine that you find so appealing?
 Not only does a good glass of wine vastly enhance almost any situation, but it opens up the entire world for you.
 In addition to the aromas and flavours, you’ll find complex layers of history, topography, soil and climate, rounded off to perfection through the winemaker’s philosophy, creativity and inspiration.